-Learn how social media analytics provide businesses with valuable information.
+Learn how social media analytics can provide businesses with valuable information, and the key tools to get started.

-In this article, we'll discuss what social media analytics are, what metrics are important, and how to start working with this important information.
+Learn more about social media analytics, which metrics are important, and how to start working with this important information.
 Afterward, if you're interested in building on your social media analytics skills, consider Johns Hopkins University's Social Media Analytics Specialization, where you'll learn how to use natural language processing techniques to extract insights from user-generated content.

 Performance metrics offer insight into the performance of a social media campaign through interactions, click-through rates, and follower increases.
 Another metric is reach, which tells you how many accounts see your content on their timeline or feed.
 Reach is an important metric to hit, as the more people view your content, the more chances you give for interaction or engagement.